ssbagi/Design-Verification/README.md

                         - post_shutdown_phase   :

             c.  cleanup_phase : collect and report data. coverage goals are achieved.
 (4 phases)
-                    - extract phase             :  Gather results and probe the DUT states.
+                    - extract phase             :  Extract data from different points of the verification environment.
-                    - report phase              :
+                    - report phase              :  Report the results of the test.
-                    - check phase               :  Validate test outcomes and check for unexpected conditions.
+                    - check phase               :  Check for any unexpected conditions in the verification environment.
                     - final phase               :  Summarize test results and write logs.

 The flow/sequence of execution of phase :